5 Healthy Habits I do Daily

 2. Drink Water Before Anything Else

-I am coffee drinker, and I look forward to my cup of Joe every morning, but it is never the first thing that I drink in the morning.
+I am a coffee drinker, and I look forward to my cup of Joe every morning, but it is never the first thing that I drink in the morning.
 Every morning I make sure that the first thing I drink is a big glass of water.
 I used to make fun of people who carried a water bottle everywhere, but that is actually exactly what I do now.
 Every night when I go to bed, my bottle of water comes with me, and sits on my bedside table so it is the first thing I reach for in the morning.
-Don’t get me wrong, I get up, make my bed, and all that jazz, but in the process I am sipping from my bottle of water before I head to the gym, or while I am making my morning cup of coffee.
+Don’t get me wrong, I get up, make my bed, and all that jazz, but in the process, I am sipping from my bottle of water before I head to the gym, or while I am making my morning cup of coffee.
+This is a really simple healthy habit that can have a huge impact.

 3. Eat Something Green